-Once a year, all Northwestern students are required to add, update, or confirm an emergency notification mobile phone number that the University knows to use to send text and/or voicemail messages regarding a campus emergency, their current address, and at least the name, address and phone number of one person to contact in a personal emergency affecting the student.
+All Northwestern students are required to add, update, or confirm an emergency notification mobile phone number that the University knows to use to send text and/or voicemail messages regarding a campus emergency, their current address, and at least the name, address and phone number of one person to contact in a personal emergency affecting the student.
 Students who fail to enter or update this information will be prohibited from future course registration.